terrawheat/ember-cli-filesize-transform/README.md

 All above methods can have `withUnits` attached (i.e., `mbWithUnits`) which will output `10 MB`.

+* [NEW] - The method `humanReadable` is now available which will attempt to work out which unit to use based on the number of bytes.

 ## License

 The MIT License (MIT)